riveSunder/yuca/docs/g_slide_008.md

 # How do typical Glaberish and Lenia CA compare?

-## One apparent difference is that most Lenia rules from Chan's taxonomy (Interactive zoo from [^Ch2019] [here](https://chakazul.github.io/Lenia/JavaScript/Lenia.html)) form Turing patterns from random uniform initializations.
+## One apparent difference is that most Lenia rules from Chan's taxonomy [^Ch2019] (Interactive online zoo [here](https://chakazul.github.io/Lenia/JavaScript/Lenia.html)) form Turing patterns from random uniform initializations.

 {:style="text-align:center;"}
 ![teaser figure showing Orbium and s613 CA](https://raw.githubusercontent.com/riveSunder/yuca/master/assets/glaberish/typical_cca.gif)

-## Examples of continuous CA: a) CA evolved with random fitness b) Lenia CA from Chan's taxonomy [^Ch2019] c) CA in glaberish evolved for roughly even chances of random initial grids vanishing d) CA in glaberish evolved by selection for vanishing unpredictability [^Da2022]
+### Examples of continuous CA: a) CA evolved with random fitness b) Lenia CA from Chan's taxonomy [^Ch2019] c) CA in glaberish evolved for roughly even chances of random initial grids vanishing d) CA in glaberish evolved by selection for vanishing unpredictability [^Da2022]
+{:style="text-align:center;"}

 ## What about capturing the differences between CA dynamics with an information-theoretic measure [^note]

 1. Convert grid to 8-bit integer format
 2. For each neighborhood-sized window in the grid:

-    a.
-Compute relative proporitions of each of 256 cell values
+    * Compute relative proporitions of each of 256 cell values
-    b.
-Compute entropy for each cell location according to
+    * Compute entropy for each cell location according to

 {:style="text-align:center;"}
 ![teaser figure showing Orbium and s613 CA](https://raw.githubusercontent.com/riveSunder/yuca/master/assets/equations/spatial_entropy.png)